Pasteles: Puerto Rican pasteles

-Related to alcapurria, tamales, hallacas, and guanimes, pasteles were originally made by the indigenous people of the Caribbean.
+Related to alcapurria, tamales, hallacas, and guanimes, pasteles were originally made by the indigenous people of Boriquen (Puerto Rico).
 Tainos made masa from cassava, yautía and squash.
 The masa was then filled with beans, fruit, chilies, corn, nuts, meat, fish and wrapped in corn husk.

-Pasteles can be traced back several centuries to Spanish colonial times, before they became an essential Puerto Rican Christmas dish.
-In Eating Puerto Rico: A History of Food, Culture, and Identity, Ortíz Cuadra explains that the technique of wrapping the pastel in banana leaves is owed largely to Puerto Ricans’ African ancestors who were enslaved by the Spanish and forced to work the sugar plantations.
-In the early 19th century, Spanish colonizers provided enslaved African workers a limited diet of viandas, which largely included plantains, a fruit that colonizers and white Puerto Rican elites alike looked down on as “rural y bárbaro.”
+Puerto Rico has turned pasteles making into an art having hundreds of recipes and an annual pastel festival (Festival Nacional del Pastel Puertorriqueño) on the island.

 In Puerto Rico, pasteles are a cherished culinary recipe, especially around Christmas-time.
 The masa consists of typically grated green banana, green plantain, white yautía, potato, and tropical pumpkins known as calabazas.
 It is seasoned with liquid from the meat mixture, milk, and annatto oil.
-The meat is prepared as a stew and usually contains any combination of boston butt, ham, bacon, raisins, chickpeas, sliced pickled pimiento peppers, olives and capers, and is commonly seasoned with bay leaves, recaito, tomato sauce, adobo seco, and annatto oil, but the seasoning is not limited to these nor are root vegetables.
+The meat is prepared as a stew and usually contains any combination of Boston butt, ham, bacon, raisins, chickpeas, sliced pickled pimiento peppers, olives and capers, and is commonly seasoned with bay leaves, recaito, tomato sauce, adobo seco, and annatto oil, but the seasoning is not limited to these nor are root vegetables.
 Filling can range from vegetables, poultry, fish, sausage, and game meat.